 - Indiana University graduate application.
 Select the term from the drop down menu.
 After setting up an account, set the filter to the Kelley School of Business at IU Indianapolis, then click the + next to MS in Accounting for the term.

-- Attach unofficial copies of transcripts from all institutions attended
+- Attach unofficial copies of transcripts from all institutions attended\

 - 3. Two letters of recommendation

 - 4. Prerequisite form

 - 5. Current resume

 - 6. Personal statement

-- GMAT Results (submitted from Pearson VUE; Kelley School of Business GMAT code: GKS-8M-02).

-Some applicants are eligible for a GMAT waiver.

-Contact the Graduate Accounting Programs office for more information.

-- 8. # Proof of English proficiency
+- 7. # Proof of English proficiency

 - 1. TOEFL: minimum score of 79

 - 2. IELTS: minimum score of 6.5

 - 3. ESL: completion of level 112

-- 4. Program for Intensive English at IU Indianapolis (PIE): completion of level 7
+- Program for Intensive English at IU Indianapolis (PIE): completion of level 7

+- 5. Duolingo: minimum score of 110

-- 9. # Proof of financial support
+- 8. # Proof of financial support